PrefectHQ/prefect/docs/ui/deployments.md

 Selecting the toggle next to a deployment pauses the run schedule for the deployment, if the deployment specifies a schedule.

-The button next to the slider provides commands to copy the deployment ID or delete the deployment.
+The button next to the toggle provides commands to copy the deployment ID or delete the deployment.

 The **Parameters** tab displays any parameters specified for the deployment.